Presentations and training

 The majority of English-language interactions don’t involve a first-language user of English, and don't take place in a country where English is an official language.
 This is the reality of English as it’s used today.
 What does this mean for 21st Century learners?
 What kind of accent should we encourage them to aim for?
 What do they need to know about culture?
 How can we teach them the importance of understanding their audience?
 This webinar discusses these questions and offers practical answers for how to address them in the classroom, using fascinating ideas from TED Talks and examples from National Geographic Learning's Keynote.

-• 12 September 2017 – Hosted by National Geographic Learning
+• 12 September 2017 – Webinar hosted by National Geographic Learning

 TED Talks: Powerful communication through learning English